 Grantham Scholar Kaisa Pietilä joined world leaders at COP22.
 Here, Kaisa reflects on the role of ‘corridor diplomacy’ at COP22 and how biodiversity was left out of the talks.

-About two months into my PhD, I found myself on a plane headed to Marrakech, Morocco, which hosted the 22nd Conference of Parties (COP22) of the United Nations Framework Convention on Climate Change (UNFCCC).
-As a Grantham Scholar in my first year, being part of the University of Sheffield delegation to the COP was a fantastic opportunity to learn more about the practice of international policy-making in person, and I certainly made the most of it.
+About two months into my PhD, I found myself on a plane headed to Marrakech, Morocco, which hosted COP22.
+Being part of the University of Sheffield delegation to the COP was a fantastic opportunity.
+I wanted to learn more about international policy-making in person, and so I certainly made the most of it.

 With these lessons in mind, I feel much better equipped as an academic engaging with the policy world.
 Here’s to many more COPs to come, to unexpected networking, to corridor diplomacy and most importantly, more emphasis on biodiversity everywhere!